adriel-tech/adriel-tech.github.io/_posts/2021-11-12-BastilleBSD-Tips.md

 1. Dial in the default-config template for a consistent base jail setup.
 Install your important programs and settings so everything is as you like.
+Include default-config template in all of your Bastillefiles.
+We do not edit BastilleBSDs default template, it easily causes problems.
+This default-config is overlayed over BastilleBSDs default settings.

-2. Copy a template, modify template, build a jail, apply template.
+2. Copy the template, modify template, build a jail, apply template.

 3. Enter new jail, fine tune the setup and modify it to your liking.